climlab/climlab/climlab/radiation/src/cam3/implementation_notes.md

 I have gotten rid of the "build on demand" idea and moved the build scripts to setup.py

-Now builds cleanly and passes all tests on my mac.
+Now builds cleanly and passes all tests, both locally and on travisci

 ### Still to do:

-- Move the build script to setup.py
 - Work on cleaning up the code and the wrapper interface.
 More climlab and less climt.
 - Rationalize physical constants and basic thermo (saturation)
 - Radiation code should be using same constants as the rest of climlab